kpasad/Behaviour-cloning/README.md

 * The shallow feed forward layers will learn the discriminating features using that are relevant taking into account the time dependency.

 Files in the project
-model.py containing the script to create and train the model drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results
+model.py       :containing the script to create and train the model join_tracks.py : Script to selective combine diffrent tracks. drive.py for driving the car in autonomous mode model.h5 containing a trained convolution neural network writeup_report.md or writeup_report.pdf summarizing the results